jaime-garvey/classification-sales-deal-outcomes-portfolio/README.md

 # Deal or No Deal?
 Classification of Outcomes for Sales Deals
-Random Forest Model to Classify Sales Deals Outcomes
+(Random Forest Model to Classify Sales Deals Outcomes)

 This project uses IBM data for various sales deal and their characteristics to classify the outcome of sales.
-This resulted in a Flask app (instructions below)
+This resulted in a Flask app (instructions below).

 ## Target Question
 How can we help sales representatives prioritize deals?